Alphamox (Amoxicillin (As Trihydrate))

 Dosage Instructions

-The usual adult dose is 250 mg to 500 mg three times daily (every 8 hours).
-Children’s doses vary based on weight.
-People with kidney problems may need smaller doses.
-Swallow capsules whole with water.
-Can be taken with or without food.
-Continue taking until the full course is finished, even if you feel better.
+The usual adult dosage is 250 to 500 mg taken three times a day.
+Children’s doses are based on weight.
+Continue taking Alphamox until the prescribed course is completed.

 What If You Miss a Dose?

-Take the missed dose as soon as you remember, then continue with your regular schedule.
-If it’s almost time for your next dose, skip the missed dose and take the next one as scheduled.
-Don’t take two doses within an hour of each other.
+If you forget a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and resume your regular schedule.
+Do not take two doses at once.

 Available Tablet Strengths